-- The ultimate goal is usually not merely to diagnose, but to put back the system in some acceptable state after the occurrence of a fault.
-One of our focus is to develop self-healable systems able to self-diagnose and -repair. - When designing a system and equipping it with diagnosis capabilities, it may be crucial to be able to check off-line that the system will behave correctly, i.e., that the system is actually 'diagnosable'.
-A lot of techniques have been developed in the past (see Lafortune and colleagues [60]), essentially in automata models.
-We extended them to deal with temporal patterns.
+- The ultimate goal is usually not merely to diagnose, but to put the system back in some acceptable state after the occurrence of a fault.
+One of our aim is to develop self-healable systems able to selfdiagnose and -repair. - When designing a system and equipping it with diagnosis capabilities, it may be crucial to be able to check off-line that the system will behave correctly, i.e., that the system is actually 'diagnosable'.
+A lot of techniques have been developed in the past (see Lafortune and colleagues [64]), essentially in automata models.
+We extended them to cope with temporal patterns.
 A recent focus has been to study the self-healability of systems (ability to self-diagnose and -repair).